ds0nt/mentors/README.md

 # Mentors

 Backend for the Mentors app written using Python / Flask.
 Connects to a postgresql database.
+Has some migration logic and a mentors model for now.

 # Running on local